Posts

 - Stephen Jay Gould: Wonderful Life (pretty good, but outdated by 30 years, check the wikipedia article for better information)

 - Dan Sperber and Hugo Mercier: The Enigma of Reason (excellent thesis, humans by nature are not logically rational.
 They are just good at defending their ideas and judging the validity of others.
-Hence, debate and discussion is necessary to obtain good decisions.)
+Hence, debate and discussion is necessary to obtain good decisions.
+I keep referencing it, so I bolded it.)

 - David Graeber (warning: extremely good at raising blood pressure):